When I first saw Snake Logan, a new forum creature intent on, well, smacktardery, I thought he was a typical proto troll.

 That day the beast attacked the giant,

-The giant destroyed the beast,
+destroyed the beast,

 But the beast crippled the giant,